- Purpose and Thesis

 Some people will tell you to wait until you have finished writing to choose a title.
 I find a title helps me stay focused, but I always review mine when I'm finished to ensure that it's the most effective it can be.

-Your introduction is one paragraph, that states your thesis (your main idea) and introduces your reader to your topic.
+Your introduction could be one paragraph, that states your thesis (your main idea) and introduces your reader to your topic.
 After your title, this is your next best chance to hook your reader.

 The introduction of the essayThe function of the Introduction is to serve as a 'map' of the essay, outlining to your reader the main argument and points which you develop in your essay.
 Most introductions begin with an orientation in the form of a brief general statement that leads the reader into the topic showing how the specific topic relates to bigger issues or to the discipline field.
 This is followed by your thesis statement, which is your concise response to the essay question, then an outline of the argument presented in the essay.
 You may find it useful to think of an essay's introduction as funnel shaped moving from the general to the specific.